mb537wn/team-project-2017-public/README.md

-#Git repo for Zive 2017 project- face recognition with drones
+Welcome to the Git repo for Zive IT 2017 project - face recognition with drones